JasonGoemaat/CheatEngineMonoHelper/docs/Tutorials/Raft/index.md

 ![PlayerStats fields](PlayerStatsFields.png)

 Let's concentrate on oxygen for now though.
 Remember the offset is 68 for stat_oxygen.
-Change to the 'Methods' tab and we see some cool thigns such as 'Damage()' which exists on both PlayerStats and Network_Entity.
+Change to the 'Methods' tab and we see some cool things such as 'Damage()' which exists on both PlayerStats and Network_Entity.
 Those might be handy for god mode and one hit kill cheats.
 For now though look down to find the 'Update' method.
-Methods like this are usually frequenly updated to do housekeeping on the object.
+Methods named update are usually frequently called to do housekeeping on objects.

 Double-click the update method without text in the 'Class' column, this means it's directly on the PlayerStats class and not on a parent class.
 We don't want to be